Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Numerical Experiments

-We report three pairs of simulation results for three distributions: Gaussian, uniform and log-normal, and each pair consists of a zero-mean case and a non-zero mean case.
-We summarize the findings from these figures: \begin{enumerate} \item For all zero-mean cases, C-CD is the fastest; for all non-zero mean cases, C-CD is much slower than R-CD/RP-CD.
-As mentioned earlier, we suspect the performance of C-CD is closely related to $\chi_i$ and $ \chi $.
-With fixed diagonal entries, large off-diagonal entries (or large spectral norm) lead to bad performance of C-CD.
+We perform some kind of A/B testing for each distribution: compare the zero-mean case (leading to small off-diagonal entries) with the non-zero mean case (large off-diagonal entries).
+We report the simulation results for three distributions Gaussian, uniform and log-normal.
+The simulation results are given in Figure ]\ref{figureABtest}, and the findings from these figures are summarized below. \begin{enumerate} \item For all zero-mean cases, C-CD is the fastest; for all non-zero mean cases, C-CD is slower than R-CD/RP-CD.
+This shows that empirically large off-diagonal entries (or large $\tau$) lead to bad performance of C-CD. \item Different from the example \eqref{Ac def}, C-CD is always much faster than GD in these experiments. \item Overall, RP-CD is the best algorithm out of the five. \end{enumerate}